 There’s no need to be terrified at the prospect of healthy and fun snacks.
-This article on Parenting.com is a great resource for a range of finger food.
+This article on BBC Goodfood Halloween recipes for kids is a great resource for a range of finger food.
 Some of the examples are pretty basic and therefore suitable for even the least experienced of home cooks.
 It’s easy to transform some raw carrots into witches’ fingers – just trim them into slender talons and dip the tips into mayo or humus to create nails.
 Urgh.

 Something to drink?
-You can spend some time researching the many various brews and potion recipes, or make Mummy juice boxes – for this just wrap tissue around regular cartons and decorate with eyes.
+You can spend some time researching the many various brews and potion recipes or make Mummy juice boxes – for this just wrap a tissue around regular cartons and decorate with eyes.

 These are just a few suggestions – browse online to find dozens of straightforward, tasty and healthy Halloween snacks.
 Once you’ve got your menu finalised, all that’s left to do is make sure any guests are dressed suitably: if you’re struggling for the right outfit try Morphcostumes Halloween costumes.
 Well done: you now have all the ingredients for an unforgettable party!